rejexx/Parkingspot_Vacancy/README.md

 ### Problem

 It's hard to find a parking spot in busy places (like Jackson Hole's town square).
 It would be great to know how many spots were available at any given time, and keep some record.
 Not only would this help travelers, it could be used by city planners to identify under used parking or areas that need more parking.
+Everyone wants to get a selfie with the elk antler arches, why make them walk when parking is available?

 ### Solution